Eat, drink, talk at On the Table

 What do you love about Lexington?
 What needs to change?
 Most importantly, what are your ideas to solve Lexington’s most pressing challenges — how do we help make our community more vibrant, safer, sustainable and equitable?
 By meeting in small, informal groups of eight to 12 people around a table while breaking bread together, we’ll have the opportunity to discuss all these topics and more.

-Your comments, feedback and ideas will help inform the Community Foundation’s priorities and grantmaking as we look forward to our next 50 years.
-But, even more immediately, they will help inform Imagine Lexington, the city’s comprehensive plan.
+Your comments, feedback and ideas will help inform the Community Foundation’s priorities as we look forward to our next 50 years.
+Even more immediately, they will help inform Imagine Lexington, the city’s comprehensive plan.

 With 11,000 people participating in an On the Table conversation on March 15, we have more than doubled our goal of 5,000.
 It is not too late to join us and attend or host your own conversation.
 Everyone is welcome at our table.
 Families, youth and schools are encouraged to participate, too.
 You can register for On the Table now at bgcf.org/onthetable/register.